Arizona State Retirement System Sells 2,472 Shares of S&P Global Inc. (NYSE:SPGI)

-Arizona State Retirement System lessened its holdings in S&P Global Inc. (NYSE:SPGI) by 3.3% during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 71,701 shares of the business services provider’s stock after selling 2,472 shares during the period.
-Arizona State Retirement System’s holdings in S&P Global were worth $23,570,000 at the end of the most recent quarter.
+Arizona State Retirement System lessened its stake in shares of S&P Global Inc. (NYSE:SPGI) by 3.3% in the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 71,701 shares of the business services provider’s stock after selling 2,472 shares during the period.
+Arizona State Retirement System’s holdings in S&P Global were worth $23,570,000 at the end of the most recent reporting period.

-A number of brokerages have recently commented on SPGI.
-Wells Fargo & Company raised S&P Global from an “equal weight” rating to an “overweight” rating and lifted their price target for the company from $330.00 to $415.00 in a research note on Wednesday, December 2nd.
-UBS Group lifted their price objective on S&P Global from $418.00 to $422.00 and gave the stock a “buy” rating in a research note on Tuesday, October 6th.
-Deutsche Bank Aktiengesellschaft began coverage on S&P Global in a research note on Monday, November 30th.
-They issued a “buy” rating and a $415.00 price objective on the stock.
-Stifel Nicolaus raised S&P Global from a “hold” rating to a “buy” rating in a research note on Friday, December 4th.
-Finally, BMO Capital Markets cut their price objective on S&P Global from $375.00 to $392.00 in a research note on Wednesday, October 28th.
-Thirteen equities research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the stock.
-The company presently has an average rating of “Buy” and an average target price of $377.71.
+A number of research firms have recently issued reports on SPGI.
+UBS Group raised their price target on S&P Global from $418.00 to $422.00 and gave the stock a “buy” rating in a research note on Tuesday, October 6th.
+Wells Fargo & Company upgraded S&P Global from an “equal weight” rating to an “overweight” rating and lifted their target price for the company from $330.00 to $415.00 in a research report on Wednesday, December 2nd.
+Morgan Stanley lifted their target price on S&P Global from $404.00 to $411.00 and gave the company an “overweight” rating in a research report on Wednesday, October 28th.
+Deutsche Bank Aktiengesellschaft initiated coverage on S&P Global in a research report on Monday, November 30th.
+They set a “buy” rating and a $415.00 target price on the stock.
+Finally, BMO Capital Markets reduced their target price on S&P Global from $375.00 to $392.00 in a report on Wednesday, October 28th.
+Thirteen equities research analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
+S&P Global has an average rating of “Buy” and a consensus target price of $377.71.

-In other news, CEO Douglas L. Peterson sold 7,000 shares of the company’s stock in a transaction that occurred on Monday, November 16th.
-The stock was sold at an average price of $339.54, for a total transaction of $2,376,780.00.
-Following the transaction, the chief executive officer now directly owns 145,704 shares of the company’s stock, valued at $49,472,336.16.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-0.20% of the stock is owned by corporate insiders.
+In related news, CEO Douglas L. Peterson sold 7,000 shares of the business’s stock in a transaction that occurred on Monday, November 16th.
+The stock was sold at an average price of $339.54, for a total value of $2,376,780.00.
+Following the completion of the sale, the chief executive officer now owns 145,704 shares in the company, valued at $49,472,336.16.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.20% of the stock is currently owned by insiders.

 S&P Global Inc, together with its subsidiaries, provides ratings, benchmarks, analytics, and data to the capital and commodity markets worldwide.
 The company operates through four segments: S&P Global Ratings (Ratings), S&P Global Market Intelligence (Market Intelligence), S&P Global Platts (Platts), and S&P Dow Jones Indices (Indices).